What is Bernard Arnault's net worth?

 In the 1990s, China's economy underwent significant reforms, transitioning from a centrally planned economy to a market-oriented economy.

-The opening up of China's economy to the world, through the introduction of market-oriented reforms, created opportunities for businesses to expand their operations and tap into new markets.
-This led to a surge in global trade and investment, as companies sought to take advantage of China's growing economy.
+The opening up of China's economy to the world, through the introduction of those market-oriented reforms, created opportunities for businesses to expand their operations and tap into new markets.
+This led to a surge in global trade and investment as companies sought to take advantage of China's growing economy.
 It became an important player in the global economy.
 Its demand for raw materials and commodities helped to boost trade in these sectors, while its expanding middle class provided opportunities for businesses selling consumer goods and services.

-Arnault continued to expand LVMH during this period through strategic acquisitions and partnerships, and as the group grew, it was able to swallow bigger peers.
+Arnault continued to expand LVMH during this period through strategic acquisitions and partnerships, and as the group grew, it was able to swallow up bigger peers.
 In 1999, LVMH acquired Sephora, a cosmetics retailer; in 2011, it acquired the Italian jewellery brand Bulgari.

-In 2020, the group announced its largest deal, the $16 billion acquisition of Tiffany
+In 2020, the group announced its largest deal, the $16 billion acquisition of Tiffany.

 Bernard Arnault’s LVMH dynasty